Skip to main content

 The DDQ (Due Diligence Questionnaire) Automation Platform is an AI-powered system I built at Grayscale to automate what was previously a fully manual process for the Operations team.

 Institutional investors and partners regularly send due diligence questionnaires as part of their evaluation process.
-These questionnaires often contain hundreds of questions, many of which are similar across submissions.
-Before this platform, the Ops team had to manually search through source documents, verify accuracy, and draft responses each time.
+These questionnaires often run to hundreds of questions, many of them repeated across submissions.
+Before this platform, the Operations team had to manually search through source documents, verify accuracy, and draft responses by hand every time.
 It was repetitive, time-consuming, and prone to inconsistency.

-I embedded directly with the Ops team to understand their workflow, then rebuilt it as an agentic system that compresses a multi-hour manual process into something significantly faster and more consistent.
+I embedded directly with the Operations team to understand their workflow, then worked with engineering to rebuild it as an AI system that compresses a multi-hour manual process into something far faster and more consistent.

-• DDQ answers require synthesis, not retrieval.
-A question like "Describe your approach to third-party risk management" may require information from vendor assessments, SOC 2 controls, procurement policies, and integration security reviews.
-Vector search retrieves independently similar chunks but cannot reason about how they relate.
+• Good answers often require synthesis, not just lookup.
+A question like "Describe your approach to third-party risk management" can pull from vendor assessments, SOC 2 controls, procurement policies, and security reviews at once.
+You have to reason across sources, not just grab the single closest match.

-• Semantic similarity fails on DDQs.
-Questions like "How do you handle data deletion?" and "How do you handle data retention?" have near-identical embeddings but completely different correct responses.
+• Semantic similarity can mislead.
+"How do you handle data deletion?" and "How do you handle data retention?" look almost identical to an embedding model, but the correct answers are completely different.

 Technical Architecture